 If you have a smaller estate, chances are you will be suited for a simple will to transfer your assets.
 If your estate is larger, a trust and pour-over will is your best option.
 With a pour-over will, assets from outside your trust “pour into” the trust and from there they are allocated with the rest of the trust’s decisions.

-At O’Keeffe O’Brien Lyson Foss we will explain to you the legal consequences of your decisions and help you understand how your family will benefit from your will.
+At O’Keeffe O’Brien Lyson Attorneys we will explain to you the legal consequences of your decisions and help you understand how your family will benefit from your will.

 Trusts are great tools for transferring your assets to your beneficiaries.
 Benefits of a trust include: